skalingclouds/agentic-doc/README.md

 - `grounding`: list[Grounding] - List of content locations in document
 - `chunk_type`: Literal["text", "error"] - Type of chunk
 - `chunk_id`: Optional[str] - ID of the chunk

+## Troubleshooting & FAQ

+### Common Issues
+- **API Key Errors:**
+  Ensure your API key is correctly set as an environment variable.
+- **Rate Limits:**
+  The library automatically retries requests if you hit the API rate limit.
+Adjust `BATCH_SIZE` or `MAX_WORKERS` if you encounter frequent rate limit errors.
+- **Parsing Failures:**
+  If a document fails to parse, an error chunk will be included in the result, detailing the error message and page index.

+---